Franklin County, Idaho: Politics

-Like all of conservative Mormon southeastern Idaho, Franklin County is overwhelmingly Republican.
+Franklin County is overwhelmingly Republican.
 The last Democrat to carry the county was Franklin D. Roosevelt in 1944.
 In fact, the last Democrat to win 21 percent of the county's ballots was Jimmy Carter in 1976, and Bill Clinton in 1996 was the last Democrat to gain so much as one-eighth of the county's vote.
 In 2016 and 1992 third-party candidates easily outpolled the Democratic candidate, and in the latter case Bo Gritz was only 23 votes shy of forcing Bill Clinton into fourth place.